boazbk/tcs/lec_12_NP.md

 __Proof:__  Key to the proof is the following simple property of gradeschool addition: when adding at most $n$ numbers in the $B$-ary basis, if all the numbers have all their digits either $0$ or $1$, and $B>n$, then for every $t$, the $t$-th digit of the sum is the sum of the $t$-th digits of the numbers.
 This is a simple consequence of the fact that there is no "carry" in the addition.
-Since in our case the numbers $y_0,\ldots,y_n$ satisfy this property in the $B$-ary basis, and $B>n$, we get that for every $S \subseteq [n]$ and every digit $t$, the $t$-th digit of the sum $\sum_{i\in S}y_i$ is simply the sum of the $t$-th digit, which would correspond to the sum over $x_i$ for all $x_i$'s that participate in the $t$-th equaion.
+Since in our case the numbers $y_0,\ldots,y_n$ satisfy this property in the $B$-ary basis, and $B>n$, we get that for every $S \subseteq [n]$ and every digit $t$, the $t$-th digit of the sum $\sum_{i\in S}y_i$ is simply the sum of the $t$-th digit, which would correspond to the sum over $x_i$ for all $x_i$'s that participate in the $t$-th equation.
 This sum would equal the $t$-th digit of $T$ if and only if that equation is satisfied.

 The claim shows that $01EQ(E) = SSUM(y_0,\ldots,y_{n-1},T)$ which is what we needed to prove.
 :::